From 2012

 Holiday Lights Festival (Omaha, Neb.)

-maha's entire downtown shines during December's H
+Omaha's entire downtown shines during December's Holiday Lights Festival,

 when more than 40 blocks of lights brighten the Midwestern night sky.